Caring for someone with sensory impairments

 Deafblind UK is a national charity that supports deafblind people and those with progressive sight and hearing loss.
 You can contact their helpline for information and advice on tel: 01733 358 100 (both voice and text calls).
 You can also email them: firstname.lastname@example.org

 Derbyshire County Council Adult Care's Deaf Team support people who are deaf and their carers to access social care support.
-They also hold drop-in information events around the county.
+Alongwith other local agencies, they hold drop-in information events around the county.
 Dates and times are listed on the 'caring for someone with a hearing impairment' page.

 Supporting the person you care for